arkenidar/math/README.md

 ## License

-This project is provided as-is for educational and development purposes.
+MIT License - see [LICENSE](LICENSE) file for details.

+This is free and open-source software.
+You are free to use, modify, and distribute it without restriction.

 ## Git History